 The above method causes your cat no pain and is completely free from stress.
 The only discomfort might be caused by the initial injection.
 This small pinprick of pain is just the same as they felt the last time you took them to get their shots.

 Of course, this decision is completely down to you.
 You should do whatever you feel is best for your cat.
 They are your companion, your friend and a member of your family.

 It’s always best to think of what the experience will be like for them – and for you.
 Many people prefer the option of having a vet come to their home because it means reduced travel, no need to force your cat into a container for the journey and no need to disturb your pet if they are resting as comfortably as they can.

 Others having longstanding relationships with their local vets which can make the distressing sounds of other animals in pain plus the transportation appear worth it if you think that your vet’s presence might make your cat more relaxed.
-Of course, if you have a mobile vet who your cat is also familiar with, this is the best of both worlds.
+Of course, if you have a caring home visit vet who your cat is also familiar with, this is the best of both worlds.